Basic Sciences Definitions

 Beer LawIntensity of light transmitted through a solution decreases exponentially with the concentration of solution.

-Fourier analysisMathmatical seperation of a complex waveform into simple costituent sine waves.
+Fourier analysisMathematical separation of a complex waveform into simple constituent sine waves.

-natural freequencyOscillations per unit time of unforced vibration in a system.
-Abreviated to Fn.
+natural frequencyOscillations per unit time of unforced vibration in a system.
+Abbreviated to Fn.

-resonant freequencyOscilations per time of forcing vibration that generates the greatest amplitude of vibration in a system.
-Equates to natural freequency in most systems.
+resonant frequencyOscillations per time of forcing vibration that generates the greatest amplitude of vibration in a system.
+Equates to natural frequency in most systems.

-fundamental freequencyThe lowest resonant freequency of a system.
+fundamental frequencyThe lowest resonant frequency of a system.
 Also known as the first harmonic.
-Abreviated to F0.
+Abbreviated to F0.

-critical temperatureTemerature at which a substance cannot be converted from a vapor into a liquid by increases in pressure.
+critical temperatureTemperature at which a substance cannot be converted from a vapor into a liquid by increases in pressure.

 absolute pressureTrue force per unit area exerted by a substance on its container.